 - Citizen/national of the United States

 Employees must sign and date Section 1 of the I-9 form when completed.
-The Form I-9 is not valid and cannot be accepted if the employee refuses to sign the form.
-No documentation from the employee is required to substantiate Section 1 information provided by the employee.
+The Form I-9 isn't valid and can't be accepted if the employee refuses to sign it.
+The employee doesn't need to provide any documentation to substantiate the information in Section 1.

 The employer (or representative) must personally review original documents only.
 Photocopies (including fax copies) or numbers representing original documents are not acceptable.
 The only exception to the photocopy rule is a certified copy of a birth certificate.

-An employee can choose to provide a List A document to show identify and employment authorization, or a List B document to show identity and a List C document to show employment eligibility.
-Documents must be unexpired.
-See the Handbook for Employers - Instructions of Completing Form I-9 (pdf) for a list of document choices.
-Note the removed documents section below for more information.
+An employee can choose to provide a list A document to show identity and employment authorization, or a List B document to show identity and a List C document to show employment eligibility.
+The documents cannot be expired.
+See the Handbook for Employers—Instructions of Completing Form I-9 (pdf) for a list of document choices.
+See the Removed Documents section below for more information.

 Employers can reject documents that don't appear appropriate or genuine.
 Employees who present questionable documentation should be asked for other documents to satisfy the I-9 requirements.